mdundek/dockersuggar/README.md

 ## Future enhancements to come

-- There will be support for pushing images to public / private repositories.
+- There will be support for pulling & pushing images to public / private repositories.
 - Extend the use of working with remote Docker engines (at the time being, only possible using the -r flag), by setting a remote configuration globally as the default Docker engine rather than specifying this for every command.
 - Open for suggestions